-We have over 65 years of combined automotive technician experience.
+The employees of Van Handel Automotive have approximately 75 years of combined automotive technician experience.
 We employ quality ASE certified master technicians equipped with the latest technology and diagnostic tools.
-Our service manager has 30 years of parts experience.
+In addition, our service manager has 30 years of parts experience.
 We service all foreign and domestic cars and light trucks.
 Our staff of professionals is dedicated to create an efficient and pleasant auto repair experience.

 We understand that your vehicle is a major investment.
-That is why we care for each customer’s vehicle as if it was our own.
+Therefore, we care for each customer’s vehicle as if it was our own.
 Come by and visit our clean and professional shop in Sisters, Oregon.

 Van Handel Automotive is ASE-Certified: ASE is short for the National Institute for Automotive Service Excellence.
 Since 1972 this industry recognized independent non-profit organization has worked to improve the quality of vehicle repair and service by testing and certifying automotive professionals.

 ASE promotes excellence in automotive repair and service. over 300,000 Automotive Technician and Service Professionals hold ASE Certifications.
 ASE Certified Technicians work in every part of the automotive service industry.
 ASE certifies the automotive technician and service professionals not the auto shops.

 To protect the automotive service consumer, shop owner, and the automotive technician.
 ASE tests and certify automotive professionals so that shop owners and service customers can better gauge a technicians level of expertise before contracting the technician’s services.
 ASE certifies the automotive technician professional so they can offer tangible proof of their technical knowledge.
 ASE Certification testing means peace of mind for auto service managers, customers.

 In addition to passing an ASE Certification test, automotive technicians must have two years of on the job training or one year of on the job training and a two-year degree in automotive repair to qualify for certification.